18F/18f.gsa.gov/_styleguide/subpages/components.md

 ### Breadcrumbs

 The site breadcrumb can be used to establish a sense of place within the site.
-It is only included in the `default-intro` layout by default, but can be added to any layout or custom page as needed.
+It is only included in the `primary` layout by default, but can be added to any layout or custom page as needed.

 {% capture styleguide_breadcrumb %}{% raw %}
 #### Specifying all attributes